 Step 19: I tend to work in a small area (typically my kitchen table), so I like to work on a surface that projects can be easily moved around and not disturbed.
 Place some business cards or some heavy card stock onto your work surface, making it easy to move the pendants without getting any resin on your fingers.

-It is not necessary to fully let the Crystal Clay cure prior to moving onto the next step of mixing and pouring the resin.
+It is not necessary to fully let the Epoxy Clay cure prior to moving onto the next step of mixing and pouring the resin.

 Tip: I would recommend covering the card with glossy packing tape.
 This will prevent the resin from sticking to the paper.